 We typically start thinking about assignments in terms of territories and customer segmentation.
 (I leave territory and segment design for a future post.)
 When your team is small, individual territories and segments are usually synonymous with an individual: e.g. “every lead that comes from New York is going to go to Sam because she owns the Northeast” or “this customer goes to Anil because he handles enterprise accounts with more than $100k ACV”.
 As you scale, you typically move beyond one territory or segment owner to a team of reps responsible for a particular segment.
 This leads to a new problem: once you’ve figured out a segment, which rep should get a given assignment?

-That’s easy, you say… we’ll just hand them out equally, round-robin style.
+That’s easy, you say… we’ll just hand them out equally, round robin style.
 This is a good start, but in practice it gets hairy quickly.
 What about the rep that hoards opps and has way more accounts in their name than everyone else?
 What about the rep that was on vacation and lost a week of assignments?
 What about the rep that’s just not performing who just got assigned the best lead to come in in ages?
 In my experience, everyone’s “simple round robin” usually becomes a weighted round robin (to give some people more turns in the queue) with some kind of manual order adjustment (to give a rep “another turn” or the “next slot”) and some level of capacity balancing (to not overload any given rep).
-It’s actually pretty complicated!
+These advanced round robin techniques can get pretty complicated!

 Automation in the front, spreadsheets in the back